 Link to documents on web: https://planning.wealden.gov.uk/plandisp.aspx?recno=164834

-Objection
+Objection (Majority)

 Wadhurst Planning Committee note that a report from the Heritage Officer has not yet been received.
 We would ask that the heritage officer consider the rooflights, particularly the one proposed at the front of the building in view of the heritage status of the building.
-Should WDC be minded to approve the application, we request that conditions are imposed on the nature and specification of the rooflights in order to protect Wadhurst’s Dark Skies; as per WAD16 of the examined Wadhurst Neighbourhood Plan, which will goes to referendum on the 2nd May 2024.
+Should WDC be minded to approve the application, we request that conditions are imposed on the nature and specification of the rooflights in order to protect Wadhurst’s Dark Skies; as per WAD16 of the examined Wadhurst Neighbourhood Plan, which will go to referendum on the 2nd May 2024.
 Upward light spillage, such as from rooflights, is the most harmful to dark skies.
 Mitigation could include, for example, shielding with timing controls or glazing type.
 The very small settlement of Buttons is particularly rural and dark and it is important to residents that the predominantly unspoilt dark skies are kept that way.

 10. Live planning applications